The Small Business Development ministry 2014 highlights

 20 June – Focus on youth

-Minister Zulu speaking at the Youth Business Forum in Pretoria called on those who are already in business to create opportunities for others, and also assist in the creation of employment, saying that government will also start to focus on procurement initiatives for youth enterprises to ensure that young entrepreneurs have opportunities to grow and develop their enterprises.
+Minister Zulu speaking at the Youth Business Forum in Pretoria called on those who are already in business to create opportunities for others, and also assist in the creation of employment, saying that the government will also start to focus on procurement initiatives for youth enterprises to ensure that young entrepreneurs have opportunities to grow and develop their enterprises.
 The minister also talked about the need for the department to “unlock economic opportunities and achieve economic growth and sustainable employment” for women, youth and people with disabilities.

 Other issues touched on by the minister, according to a Fin24 report included: